RajenLee/cakes-in-openstack/ci-deploy/docs/user-guide.rst

 ``layout.yaml`` contains the rules of pipelines and which jobs will be triggered for a project.
-Besides, according to the open project, such as citest, in ``projects.yaml`` and jobs of this project configured in ``layout.yaml`` , zuul service will registeres these jobs' name into gearman.
+Besides, according to the open project, such as citest, in ``projects.yaml`` and jobs of this project configured in ``layout.yaml`` , zuul service will registers these jobs' name into gearman.

-``
+``projects.yaml`` file defines all of the

+**NOTE** Zuul does not construct Jenkins jobs.
+JJB does that.
+Zuul simply configures which Jenkins jobs should run for a project and a pipeline.
+Jenkins Job Builder translates YAML type of job templating rules to XML configuration, and then create Jenkins jobs.

 Common Command